Labuschagne relishes Broad battle

 Labuschagne has credited Glamorgan coach Matthew Maynard with helping to develop his game before his breakthrough Test series.

-"We always stay in touch, our relationship doesn't just stay here (in Wales).
+"We always stay in touch, our relationship doesn't just stay here [in Wales].
 Wherever I am, if I've got ideas or I feel like I need someone I can lean on, he's always one of my first to call," Labuschagne said.

-A lengthy 90-minute batting session with Maynard in the nets at Sophia Gardens marked his first step back into Britiish cricket, five days after arriving from Pakistan.
+A lengthy 90-minute batting session with Maynard in the nets at Sophia Gardens marked his first step back into British cricket, five days after arriving from Pakistan.

 "Having a hit, one of my favourite things to do is having not many people around, just you and a couple of people.
 It gives you that clarity of mind, you can really immerse yourself in what you're trying to do in the game."